vksbhandary/research-paper-notes/README.md

 # Research papers

-This is a list of recent papers which i've read already.
-Repository also contain short notes on their key ideas.
+This is a list of papers which i've read.
+This repository also contain short notes on their key ideas.

 |  SNo. | Title |  Notes  |  Link  |
 |--|--|--|--|